artem-halishchuk/fp-lesson-6/README.md

-# fp-lesson-4
+# fp-lesson-6
-arrays and functions
+Callbacks and objects